-There are five financial advisors working at this fee-only firm.
-Throughout this team, you’ll find four certified financial planners (CFPs), one certified public accountant (CPA), one chartered financial analyst (CFA), one personal financial specialist (PFS), one certified divorce financial analyst (CDFA), one certified fund specialist (CFS) and one chartered retirement planning counselor (CRPC).
+There are multiple financial advisors working at this fee-only firm.
+Throughout this team, you’ll find certified financial planners (CFPs), one certified public accountant (CPA), one chartered financial analyst (CFA), one personal financial specialist (PFS), one certified divorce financial analyst (CDFA), one certified fund specialist (CFS) and one chartered retirement planning counselor (CRPC).

-Frisch Financial Group, Inc. Background
+Frisch Financial Group Background

-Frisch Financial Group was established in 1999 by David Andrew Frisch, who owns the firm to this day.
+Frisch Financial Group was established in 1999 by David Andrew Frisch, who principally owns the firm to this day.
 However, it wasn’t until 2001 that the firm became a registered investment advisor (RIA).
 Frish serves as the firm’s president.